WestFR/Gobelins-Symfony-App/README.md

 # eSchool Mobile App

 :warning:
-Due to the development environment and connection to the Symfony server, it is best to use only an Android or iOS emulator for the URLs to match!
+Due to the development environment and connection to the Symfony server, it is best to use only an Android or iOS emulator for the URLs to match !
 :warning: